joshingram/EventTracker/README.md

 - Instead of using a DAO and DAOImplementation, I used a Repository class with a Service and ServiceImplementation.
 - Spring Data gives the Repository class several "built-in" queries such as "show," "create," and "delete."

+This is also my first JavaScript project, so I learned a lot about manipulating the DOM vs showing a jsp or html page for different views.
+- I used `.style.display = 'none'` to hide an element from the DOM and `.style.display = 'block'` to display an element in the DOM.
+- In order to refresh the DOM with new data (updated trail or new trail info), I called the function which displayed that information from within an `eventListener`.

 ### What I Might Do Differently:
-As stated, this is a backend only application.
-In the future, I'd like to add a frontend.
 I specifically included the trailhead lat/long for the potential to integrate the Google Maps API.

+Changing the DOM views with display = none and display = block, got to be repetitive and difficult to track.
+I might refactor by adding a function "setDomView(viewName)" that used a switch to control the visibility of all elements based on the viewName passed to the function.

 ## Technology Used:
 ### Applications:
-MySQL Workbench, Spring, Spring Boot, Spring Data, JUnit, JSON, REST, Postman, JPA, Spring Tools Suite, Chrome, git/gitHub, Atom, Unix Terminal, Slack, Zoom
+MySQL Workbench, Spring, Spring Boot, Spring Data, JUnit, JSON, REST, CSS, Bootstrap, Postman, JPA, Spring Tools Suite, Chrome, git/gitHub, Atom, Unix Terminal, Slack, Zoom

 ### Languages:
-Java, MySQL
+Java, MySQL, JavaScript, HTML